huystuhh/eng-leadership/README.md

 I strive to be direct and clear in my feedback and direction.
 When you come to me with an issue or challenge I'll try and ask what you're looking for: advice or coaching.
 You can think of coaching as having me try to point you in the right direction without giving you what I think the answer is.
 If I'm not giving you the right kind of help, just tell me!

 If we leave our 1:1 and you feel like something was unclear, just ping me.
 Know that I never want to leave things hanging or have you leave a conversation feeling uncomfortable.

+You can expect me to devote some time each 1:1 to growth topics -- this can take the form of a conversation on your role at Casper, your career goals (both short and long term), and ways I (and engineering leadership) at Casper help you meet those goals.
+I'll more than likely keep notes of these conversations so we can easily check-in on progress in the future.

 If you disagree with something I do, come and talk to me.
 I'm always happy to talk through decisions.